bigkwii/cutting-plane-game-2/NOTES.md

 Also: consider changing the name of that autoload.
 Currently it's called defaults.gd, it may be better to call it utils.gd or simply global.gd, since I'm thinking I may need to add functions to it in the future.

 Continuing tomorrow.

+## TUE 2024-07-02

+Time to cut.
+I'll try to click on the screen and make a horizontal cut at that height.

+First of all, I need to be able to get the intersection between 2 lines.
+Godot's Geometry2D class has the function `line_intersects_line()`, however, it doesn't take start and end points, but a start point and a direction.
+I'll have to wrap this.

+NEVERMIND! `segment_intersects_segment()` is what I need.
+I'm using that instead.

+Not going well.
+The intersection is easy.
+But, rebuilding polygons correctly...
+I'll need to rethink this.
+The problems seems to be that some Geometry2D functions expect a polygon to be a closed loop, i.e: repeating the first point at the end.
+It seems some do, and other don't?
+It's very weird, I feel like I'm missing something.
+I'll continue tomorrow.

+## WED 2024-07-03

+Having a hard time concentrating right now.
+Lots of things to do and so little time.

+There's lots to rethink.
+This will be my mission for tonight.

+Good think I took a nap, my brain is working now.
+I found out that the issue I was having was that I wasn't getting rid of child nodes properly.

+I can make cuts now, let's move on to better cuts.

+Note: the code is starting to get ugly, but i'll just keep going as is for now.
+I'll make a big refactor after turning in the draft.
+I'm still doing everything in the "testing" folder after all.

+Next, up, I've been using line segments this entire time, I'm I'm thinking that it would be better to use lines instead.
+Segments are determined by 2 points, while lines are determined by a point and a direction.
+Segments are generally better behaved, but lines are easier to work with in this case, since I get the point for free as any intersection point and the direction will can be determined more directly than choosing 2 arbitrary points.
+I'll try to make the switch.

+One thing that's kinda annoying in Godot is that static return types can't be asigned as something that could be null (something like Vector2? or Vector2 | void).
+This could be a cool new feature in the future, but I've read that it's not currently planned.
+What a shame.
+Anyways, you can get around this by returning a Vector2 with an imposible value or just removing the return type.
+I'll do the latter for these kind of functions.
+Although I should rethink this, too.

+Back to the changing to lines thing, it was a success.
+I'll continue tomorrow.
+G'night!